Kubernetes Course Labs

 nslookup kubernetes

-The Kubernetes API server is available for Pod containers to use, but internal addresses don't support ping
+The Kubernetes API server is available for Pod containers to use, but not all Kubernetes deployments support the ping protocol for internal addresses, so you may see 100% packet loss

 Connecting from one Pod to another